 This is the best choice when you need complete control over agent configuration and filtering rules or must restrict cloud connections for the endpoint.
 There are two ways you can implement NXLog and integrate it with USM Anywhere to collect and forward events from your Windows systems:

-- Install and configure NXLog CE across your Windows hosts to use custom NXLog configurations to capture non-Windows events on your end servers and forward logs to your USM Anywhere Sensor.
+- Install and configure NXLog Community Edition (CE) across your Windows hosts to capture events on your end servers and forward them to your USM Anywhere Sensor.

 Use the Windows Event Collector sensor app to manage the NXLog subscription and forward your Windows logs directly to a deployed USM Anywhere Sensor.
 When you use this method, the sensor acts as the collector and the Windows host will forward the logs directly to the sensor using a private IP address, not over the public Internet.